project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/specification.md

 This API is used to log telemetry when users view content or initiate game play

-The "Edata" structure of Start is as follows:
+The "edata" structure of Start is as follows:

 <pre>
 {